Chang-ERIBA/Protocol_HTRP/readme.md

 openxlsx # version 4.2.4
 ```

-To install packages or update:
+To install packages or update only copy the next command and execute them in R console:

 ```r
 pkgs <- c("tidyverse", "optparse", "openxlsx")